diegobonilla98/Tensorflow-SSD-Object-Detection/README.md

 # Tensorflow-SSD-Object-Detection
 Object Location using pretrained Single Shot Detection technique and Tensorflow.

-Download the frozen graph file in: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+Download the frozen graph file from here or from the official repo in: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md